elvanselvano/streamlit-whisper/README.md

 ## How to use:

-1. Clone repository
+1. Fork the repository

+2. Clone the fork locally.

-2. Download devcontainer extension on vscode
+3. Download devcontainer extension on vscode

     > **IMPORTANT NOTE**
     > All development should be done in devcontainer.
 Usage of other tool may result in failed auto-formatting.
     > Windows user may need WSL for docker.
 See [here](https://docs.docker.com/desktop/install/windows-install/) for guide on how to install docker

-3. Press "reopen in container" on vscode.
+4. Press "reopen in container" on vscode.

     > **Note**: port 8501 should be available.